 Dr. Goscienski reached the rank of Captain in the United States Navy Medical Corps and closed his military career as Head of the Infectious Diseases Branch, Department of Pediatrics, Naval Regional Medical Center, San Diego, California.
 He was Clinical Professor of Pediatrics at the University of California at San Diego School of Medicine until his retirement.

 Dr. Goscienski is the author of more than 700 newspaper and magazine articles as well as several medical journal articles and textbook chapters on various topics in pediatric infectious diseases.
 He has written for the Saturday Evening Post, Currents, the national newsletter of the American Heart Association and several local and national publications.
-He also writes a weekly newspaper column, The Stone Age Doc.

 He has drawn on his interests in biology, anthropology, paleopathology and physical fitness to develop Better Life Seminars, a series of presentations in which he explains how our most distant ancestors lived and how we can apply this knowledge to extend our healthspan and avoid the major chronic diseases of our age.